 as making foods from their country, buying or making them cultural dolls, taking them to special internationally-oriented events, and more.

 Families who set out to adopt internationally have good intentions.
-Therefore, considering ethics only make sense when going through the process.
-Do your research and stick to your principles in order to ensure fairness and morality; in doing so, you will help ensure an adoption that starts out in a positive, conscientious, and virtuous manner that is ultimately the best choice for you and your child, no matter what the most convenient or expedient thing might be along the way.
+Therefore, considering ethics only makes sense when going through the process.
+Do your research and stick to your principles to ensure fairness and morality; in doing so, you will help ensure an adoption that starts in a positive, conscientious, and virtuous manner that is ultimately the best choice for you and your child, no matter what the most convenient or expedient thing might be along the way.

 1 Conn, Steven.
 The Ethics of International Adoption.
 The Huffington Post, March 22, 2015.

 2 Hatmaker, Jen.
 Examining Adoption Ethics: Part One.
 May 14, 2013.